Melissa Bosma

 Oboist Melissa Bosma is the Adjunct Assistant Professor of Oboe at the University of Texas at Arlington.
 She also currently serves as the Secretary of the International Double Reed Society.
 Prior to this appointment, Ms. Bosma served as Lecturer of Oboe at Oklahoma State University, where she also served as Director of the OSU Summer Music Camp.
 She also served as Adjunct Instructor of Oboe at Heidelberg University, where she performed with the faculty woodwind quintet, regularly performed at the New Music Festival, and commissioned new solo works for oboe and piano.

 Ms. Bosma has taught extensively in Texas, Michigan, and Oklahoma through her studio and master classes at many local middle and high schools.
-She currently maintains a private studio in Carroll ISD, Eagle Mountain-Saginaw ISD, and Northwest ISD.
+She currently maintains a private studio in Carroll ISD, Eagle Mountain-Saginaw ISD, and Grapevine-Colleyville ISD.
 Passionate about sharing oboe pedagogy with other educators, Ms. Bosma has given presentations at the Texas Music Educators Association Convention and the Midwest Clinic International Band and Orchestra Conference.
 Ms. Bosma is an active orchestral musician who has performed with groups such as the Fort Worth Opera, Fort Wayne Philharmonic, Michigan Philharmonic, Toledo Symphony, Tulsa Symphony, and Oklahoma City Philharmonic.
 Also an accomplished chamber musician, Ms. Bosma attended the Sarasota Music Festival and was a Fellow at Music Academy of the West where she was a featured soloist under the baton of Grammy-nominated conductor Nicholas McGegan.

 Melissa Bosma graduated with Master of Music degrees in both Oboe Performance and Chamber Music from the University of Michigan.
 She graduated summa cum laude with a Bachelor of Music degree in Oboe Performance from Southern Methodist University.
 Her primary teachers include Erin Hannigan and Nancy Ambrose King.